 Once again Jacob goes to God in earnest prayer and God appears to him with the instructions to go to Bethel only 15 miles from where he is.
 It was the place where God had first spoken to him and he had mounted a pillar with the promise to build an altar there one day (which he never did).
 Perhaps the fact that he never completed the altar symbolizes his lack of resolve to follow through on his initial zeal and faith.

-He had the Mid-Life blahs.
-He was wealthy, had young adults living at home, his faith was soft and this crisis was demonstrating how far he had drifted.
+Jacob had grown indifferent spiritually.
+He was wealthy, had young adults living at home, his faith was unfocused, and this crisis was demonstrating how far he had drifted.

-- Purify their surroundings by getting the idols and pagan influences out of their homes and lives.
-Their 10 years living among pagans had rubbed off on them as they slowly were including their idols, customs and habits.
-The way Levi and Simeon dealt with Hamor and Shechem were more in the character of pagans than believers.
+- They purified their surroundings by removing the idols and pagan influences out from their homes and lives.
+Their 10 years living among pagans had influenced them as they slowly were including their neighbors' idols, customs, and habits in their own lives.
+The way Levi and Simeon dealt with Hamor and Shechem was more in the character of pagans than believers.

-- Re-dedication of each person in the family.
+- There was a re-dedication of each person in the family.
 By washing and putting on clean garments they were, in essence, saying that they recognized their impurity and were dedicating themselves to a Holy God by themselves being holy.
 The change in garments signaled a change in attitude: repentance for their sins.

-- Re-direction of their lives.
+- There was also a re-direction of their lives.
 The move to Bethel was not only a geographic move but a spiritual one as well.
 Bethel was only 15 miles south of where they were but 1000 feet higher in elevation.
-They were moving up on a higher spiritual plane.
+They were also moving up to a higher spiritual plane.

 The building of the altar neglected for so long (he should have done it long ago) and the burial of the idols and pagan influences under the tree represent the burial of the old and resurrection to a new life in serving God.

-Let's go back, he says, to the way God has set for us and the altar at Bethel represents a new beginning for Jacob and his family.
+Let us go back, he says, to the way God has set for us, and the altar at Bethel represented a new beginning for Jacob and his family.

 - That he is indeed a prince (Israel) in case he felt unworthy because of his failure, God reassures him that he can and shall wear this name.